oracle/terraform-provider-oci/website/docs/r/container_instances_container_instance.html.markdown

 		The total size of all environment variables combined, name and values, must be 64 KB or smaller.
 	* `freeform_tags` - (Optional) Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 	* `health_checks` - (Optional) list of container health checks to check container status and take appropriate action if container status is failed.
-There are three types of health checks that we currently support HTTP, TCP, and Command.
+There are two types of health checks that we currently support HTTP and TCP.
-		* `command` - (Required when health_check_type=COMMAND) The list of strings that will be simplified to a single command for checking the status of the container.
 		* `failure_action` - (Optional) The action will be triggered when the container health check fails.
 There are two types of action: KILL or NONE.
 The default action is KILL.
 If failure action is KILL, the container will be subject to the container restart policy.
 		* `failure_threshold` - (Optional) Number of consecutive failures at which we consider the check failed.
 		* `headers` - (Applicable when health_check_type=HTTP) Container health check HTTP headers.